 - 1. Rationale

 - 2. Aims

 - 3. Prevention and procedures

 - 4. Roles and responsibilities of the Designated Safeguarding Lead

 - 5. Roles and responsibilities of Governors and The Governing Body

 - 6. Part or Whole School Closures

 - 7. Safer recruitment, employment practices and use of school premises

 - 8. Disqualification under the Childcare Act 2006

-- 9. Allegations of abuse made against other children (Peer on Peer Abuse including child on child sexual violence and sexual harassment)
+- 9. Allegations of abuse made against other children (including Child on Child Abuse)

 - 10. Allegations against staff and volunteers, Whistle Blowing and Supply Teachers

 - 11. Referral to disclosure and barring services

 - 12. Information sharing confidentially and recording keeping (including parents and carers)

-- 13. Early Help
+- 13. Early Help Assessment

 - 14. Multi-Agency working

 - 15. The curriculum

 - 16. Children Looked After

 - 17. Training and Development

 - 18. Definitions and indicators of abuse & significant harm

 - 19. Signs of Abuse & Domestic Abuse

 - 20. Positive mental Health, Wellbeing and Resilience.

 - 21. Online Safety

 - 22. Contextual Safeguarding

 - 23. Specific safeguarding issues

-- 24. Children with SEND,
+- 24. Children with Special Educational Needs and Disabilities and those who are disproportionately vulnerable

 - 25. Private Fostering

 - 26. Prevent Strategy (Radicalisation and Extremism)

 - 27. Operation Encompass

 - 28. Children at greater risk of harm

 - 29. Implementation, review and monitoring

 - 30. Supporting documents and useful numbers

 - Appendix 1 Dealing with a disclosure of abuse

 - Appendix 2 What to do if you are concerned

 - Appendix 3 Process for recording and reporting a concern about a child.